-New students to Tai Chi often tell me that they find themselves in a Catch-22 situation when they seek clear and direct answers about Tai Chi.
-What is the problem new students encounter and what can they do to counter the vague answers they often get?
-How much is this the responsibility of the school or the teacher?
+New students to Tai Chi often tell me that they get nowhere when seeking clear and direct answers about Tai Chi.
+What is the nature of this problem and what can students do to counter the vague answers they often get?
 Read on and discover the top 5 tips for new students starting a Tai Chi class.

 For most new students the different names and variations between styles are at best academic and at worst dogmatic.
 When students ask about styles they are looking for simple answers.
 Instead they get something like this:

 First up is to understand that some Tai Chi teachers do like to talk about themselves.
-You will find this out pretty quickly if you meet one, and they can be spotted by their tendency to adopt other names than that which appears on their birth certificate: Bob or Fred my be scratched out and replaced with Sifu Simon or Guru-Gary.
+You will find this out pretty quickly once you meet one.
+How do you spot one?
+Well, they can be identified by their tendency to adopt other names than that which appears on their birth certificate: Bob or Fred my be scratched out and replaced with Sifu Simon or Guru-Gary.
 This is a big give-a-way and should send warning shots across your bough.
-Of course, they may or may not call themselves gurus, some plumb for the more humble title of “master” or equivalent.
+Of course, they may or may not call themselves gurus, some plumb for the more humble title of “master” or Grandmaster.
 But try not to get distracted by titles.
 You can always undermine such nonsense by refusing to acknowledge them.
 For example, when in a doctors surgery, instead of calling him/her Doctor, try calling him/her by their first name.
 Say “Well, Bertrand, I’d still like to show you my boil….” and see how they react.
-If they go all wobbly and point to their name plate on the desk and insist on the use of Doctor, you can rest assured you have found a genuine guru and someone who’s sense of themselves is truly grounded in superficialities.
+If they go all wobbly and point to their name plate on the desk, insisting on the use of Doctor, you can rest assured you have found a genuine guru and someone who’s sense of themselves is truly grounded in superficialities.

 If your suspicions have been aroused by the adoption a title, you can move on to asking a question about your training.
-If the answer starts off fine by referring to your question but quickly reverts to an anecdote about his/her childhood or a demonstration of a lethal neck hold, this may be another warning.
+If the answer starts off by actually responding to your question, don't be fooled for 9/10 times it will quickly revert to an anecdote about his/her super-powers and a demonstration of a lethal neck hold.
+Take note, this is another warning.
 S/he will of course try to convince you that such techniques are essential to understanding Tai Chi, but truth is most of the time they just like showing their favourite moves as this brings the subject back to themselves.

 3. WISE SKILLS

 If the subject has moved on to skills, then you can try the following two-prong approach to discover what sort of teacher you are dealing with.
 Ask for a demonstration of a Form posture - a complicated one such as Snake Creeps Through Grass.
-See if it is demonstrated to you as you might hope to learn it during your first few months of training - or - see if it is demonstrated to you as though s/he was entering a World Tai Chi Form competition and you were a judge.
+See if it is demonstrated to you as you might hope to learn it during your first few months of training - or - see if it is demonstrated to you as though s/he was entering a World Tai Chi Form competition or Wu Shu audition for an acrobatic Kung-fu flick.
 If the former, then good news!
 S/he is doing their best to adapt and refine their response to your level and expectations.
-If the latter however, they are just showing off and now might be a good time to back out the door before you sign anything.
+If the latter however, they are sadly showing off and now might be a good time to back out the door before you put your name to any paper.

 5. THE POSTURE